mlockett42/litedb-async/README.md

 # litedb-async

 This library allows the use of asynchronous programming techniques with the LiteDb library.
-It is intended for Xamarin and WPF applications that require or would benefit a light weight NoSQL database but also don't want to open an manage lots of threads or block the UI while database operations are occuring.
+It is intended for Xamarin and WPF applications that require or would benefit a lightweight NoSQL database but also don't want to open and manage lots of threads or block the UI while database operations are occuring.

 We manage the thread for you.